 Poet and freelance writer Maura Dooley was born in Truro, England, and grew up in Bristol.

 Educated at the University of York, she gained a postgraduate certificate of Education at Bristol.
 She is Reader in Creative Writing at Goldsmiths College, University of London.

-Her poetry collections include Explaining Magnetism (1991), Kissing A Bone (1996), both Poetry Book Society recommendations and Life Under Water (2008).
-Life Under Water and Kissing A Bone were shortlisted for the T. S. Eliot Prize.
+Her poetry collections include Explaining Magnetism (1991), Kissing A Bone (1996), both Poetry Book Society recommendations, and Life Under Water (2008).
+Life Under Water and Kissing a Bone were shortlisted for the T. S. Eliot Prize.
 She has also edited a number of poetry anthologies including The Honey Gatherers: An Anthology of Love Poems, published in 2003, and is editor of How Novelists Work (2000), a collection of essays by contemporary writers.
-Her poem 'Cleaning Jim Dine's Heart' was shortlisted for the Forward Prize for Best Single Poem in 2015, and is included in her latest collection, The Silvering, also a Poetry Book Society Recommendation, due from Bloodaxe in 2016.
+Her poem 'Cleaning Jim Dine's Heart' was shortlisted for the Forward Prize for Best Single Poem in 2015, and is included in her 2016 collection, The Silvering, also a Poetry Book Society Recommendation.

 She was a Centre Director at the Arvon Foundation and founded and directed the Literature programme at the Southbank Centre.
 She works in film and theatre and has recently helped develop educational films for Jim Henson Productions.
 Her work in the theatre includes running workshops for Performing Arts Labs, devising new plays for young people.
 In 2001 she was a judge for the T. S. Eliot Prize, the National Poetry Competition and the London Arts' New London Writers Awards.
 She has also chaired the Poetry Book Society.